montedev0516/USB_copyapp_ElectronJS/sys/encrypt/README.md

 ## Notes

-The `input` directory mentioned under "Process" will normally contain at least 3 files (but often more than 3), namely:
+The `input` directory mentioned under "Process" will normally contain at least 2 files (but often more than 2), namely:
-* A `usbcopypro.json` file
 * An `index.html` file (the name should be exactly that) which loads the media/content
 * One or more media files, for instance a video file (mov, mp3 etcetera)